ncschroeder/LeetCode-Problems/Find_the_Town_Judge.md

         .associateWithTo(HashMap(), valueSelector = { 0 })

     for ((_, trustee: Int) in trust) {
-        // Check if the trustee is a non-truster and if it is, increment their number of trusters. nonTrustersAndNumTrusters[trustee]?.let { nonTrustersAndNumTrusters[trustee] = it + 1 }
+        // Check if the trustee is a non-truster and if they are, increment their number of trusters. nonTrustersAndNumTrusters[trustee]?.let { nonTrustersAndNumTrusters[trustee] = it + 1 }
     }